-Infants born before the 28th week of pregnancy are at risk of developing respiratory distress syndrome.
-It is a breathing difficulty caused due to insufficient surfactant in the lungs, causing the tiny alveoli to collapse.
-Sometimes, conditions such as PDA, multiple pregnancies (twins), cold stress, infection, and gestational diabetes in the mother may increase the risk of RDS in micro-preemies.
-A few symptoms of RDS are:
+Although all babies born before 37th week of pregnancy are at risk of developing respiratory distress syndrome, it occurs very often with varying degrees of severity in those born before 28th week.
+It is a breathing difficulty caused due to insufficient surfactant in the lungs, causing the alveoli to collapse.

 - Breathing problems

 - Flaring nostrils